What Wills Do and Why You Need One

-Wills and Estate Planning are important to every adult.
-Rich or poor, Estate Planning and Wills…
+Wills and overall Estate Planning are essential to every adult.
+Rich or poor, Estate Planning and Wills

 - protect you if you are very ill and cannot make decisions for yourself.

 Not having a Will allows someone else to make important decisions for you.
-When no Will exists in Pennsylvania, an estate is divided by probate court.
+When no Will exists in Pennsylvania, Probate Court divides property.
 A judge will decide how property and assets are divided.
-In addition, the process can be time consuming.
+Also, the process can be time-consuming.

-Estate Planning establishes what will happen to your estate and to you in the event that you cannot make decisions for yourself.
-Estate planning can involve…
+Estate Planning establishes what will happen to your estate and you if you cannot make decisions for yourself.
+Estate Planning can involve

 - a Will;